What Makes An Egg ‘Mature’?

 A mature egg has reached the proper developmental stage and is biologically ready to potentially be fertilized one day.

-Embryologists determine maturity by identifying whether an egg has an extruded polar body.
-This indicates the egg is at the metaphase II (M2) stage, where these eggs are considered mature.
+Embryologists determine an egg’s maturity by identifying whether an egg has an extruded polar body.
+This indicates that the egg is at the metaphase II (MII) stage, where these eggs are considered mature.

-Eggs that remain in earlier developmental stages are considered immature, including:
+Eggs that remain in earlier developmental stages are considered immature, including metaphase I (Mi) and germinal vesicle (GV) eggs.

 Only mature eggs are usually frozen.
 Once mature eggs are identified, clinics typically freeze only those mature eggs because those can potentially be used later for family building.